The trails

 The children’s race is for all children born between 2016 and 2025.

 DNO is sponsoring a t-shirt for the participants, which you can get at the start number distribution.
-Very nice if as many people as possible use this!
+It would be great if as many people as possible use this!

-At the start, the children are asked to start by age, so that the oldest are at the front.
+At the start, the children are asked to start in order of age, so that the oldest are at the front.
 The 6-9 year olds start behind the portal.
 0-5 year olds line up along Haakon 7s gate towards Olav 5s gate.

 The trail itself is 450 meters long.
 At the finish line, you get an elaborate and well-deserved medal and something to drink.